 News briefs: See a pelican get rescued!
 We're having a Pelican party in our ICU...first black-coat elephant seal ever rescued by CWC...First marine mammal rescue in SoCal for 2010...Yearling sea lion rescued at Pt.
 Dume!
 Update on our rescued fox from Culver City!
 We have another Youth Rescue blog hero! .DON'T TRIM THAT TREE - baby birds and squirrels are nesting now!
 Watch the CBS report here...HAVE FUN!
 HELP THE ANIMALS!
 EARN COMMUNITY SERVICE CREDITS!
 Organize a fund-raising event at your school!
 Contact our youth team with your good (even crazy!) ideas at rescuecwc@california wildlife center.org...

+The western grey was considered one of the most abundant mammals in the northwest in the 1920s, but by the 1930s an epidemic outbreak of mange decimated many populations in Washington.
+While the eastern grey and the eastern fox squirrels are capable of producing more offspring in times of abundance to compensate for population loss in lean times, the western grey appears unable to do so, thus limiting its ability to rebound from low populations.
+Additionally, unlike its eastern cousins, which breed twice a year, the western grey has one litter a year, with between three and five young per litter.
 They are shy squirrels, who are dependent upon older mixed forests with a variety of oak and pine or oak and fir trees with interconnected tree canopies for food, cover, nesting sites, and arboreal travel.
 These squirrels generally nest in the top third of larger trees, building leaf and twig nests called drays, which they line with lichen, moss and bark shavings.
 They often build more than one nest, and alternate among them.

 Favorite foods are pine nuts, acorns, nuts, berries, fungi, green vegetation and insects.
 The animals are generally non-territorial, but show a dominance hierarchy at food sites.